Anthony Caro: Work

 In 1978, Caro was commissioned to design a sculpture for architect I M Pei's new East Wing building of the National Gallery, Washington, DC.
 This sculpture, National Gallery Ledge Piece (1978), was architectural in scale and installed in situ.

 In 1980, Caro was working towards an exhibition of British abstract art in South African townships when he met Robert Loder.
 In 1981, when staying in New York State, the pair, alongside curator Terry Fenton and painter and wife of Caro Sheila Girling, developed the idea of running workshops for professional artists, which became the Triangle Arts Trust.
 They held the first Triangle workshop in 1982 for thirty sculptors and painters from the US, the UK and Canada at Pine Plains, New York.

 Caro's work changed direction in the 1980s with the introduction of more literal elements, with a series of figures drawn from classical Greece.
 After visiting Greece in 1985, and closely studying classical friezes, he embarked on a series of large-scale narrative works, including After Olympia, a panorama more than 75 ft long, inspired by the temple to Zeus at Olympia.
 Another large scale installation piece, Sea Music, stands on the quay at Poole, Dorset.

 In the early 2000s, his work featured nearly life-size equestrian figures built from fragments of wood and terra cotta on gymnasts' vaulting horses.
-In 2008, Caro opened his "Chapel of Light" installation in the Saint Jean-Baptiste Church of Bourbourg (France), a permanent sculptural installation made between 2001-2008 that is integrated into the architecture of the church.
+In 2008, Caro opened his "Chapel of Light" installation in the Saint Jean-Baptiste Church of Bourbourg (France), a permanent sculptural installation made between 2001 and 2008 that is integrated into the architecture of the church.
 In 2008 he also exhibited four figurative head sculptures at the National Portrait Gallery, London.
 In 2011 the Metropolitan Museum of Art installed five works by Caro on their rooftop.
 As of 2012, Caro was working on an immense, multipart sculpture that would occupy three blocks of Midtown Park Avenue.